 - The number of people highly sleep disturbed and highly annoyed in 2030 shall reduce by 30% compared to 2019; - The number of people highly sleep disturbed and highly annoyed in 2035 shall reduce by 40% compared to 2019 - The number of people highly sleep disturbed and highly annoyed in 2040 shall reduce by 50% compared to 2019 and; - The number of people exposed to aircraft noise above 55 dB L{night} and 65 dB L{den} shall be reduced compared to 2019.

 Monitoring

-Monitoring of the NAO will be informed by annual reports which will be reviewed by ANCA as part of its obligations under the Act of 2019.
+Monitoring of the NAO will be informed by annual reports which will be reviewed by ANCA as part of its obligations under the Aircraft Noise (Dublin Airport) Regulation Act 2019.